Is life a dream? Vedanta, Maya, and the Illusion of Reality

 —Shakespeare, The Tempest (IV.i.148-158)

 There are many aspects to life that make it feel dream-like.
-Primary among them is the passing of time which seems to increase as one gets older and leaves in its wake, fading memories and stories we like to tell ourselves.
-Looking back at old photographs, we no longer recognize so much the people and places we once knew.
+Primary among them is the passing of time, which seems to accelerate as we get older, leaving in its wake fading memories and the stories we tell ourselves.
+Looking back at old photographs, we may no longer fully recognize the people and places we once knew.
 Sometimes we wonder if any of it ever really happened—so transitory is our existence.
-The Ashtavakra Gita reminds us not to depend on the longevity of objects and relations when it says “Look upon friends, lands, wealth, houses, wives, presents, and other such objects of fortune as a dream, or as a magician’s show, lasting only a few days—just three or five.”
+The Ashtavakra Gita reminds us not to depend on the longevity of objects and relations when it says:

 We all intuit the ephemeral quality of life.
-We grasp desperately onto the objects and people close to us hopelessly like rafts made of sand in the great ocean of samsara.
+We cling desperately to the objects and people close to us, hopelessly like rafts made of sand in the great ocean of samsara.
 We question our brief role in what appears to be a kind of cosmic tragicomedy written by an unseen hand.
-We don’t know how we got here or even, really, what we’re supposed to do.
+We don’t know how we got here, or even, really, what we’re supposed to do.
 It’s all so mysterious, and just a tad unsettling.

 Pablo Picasso drawing a centaur with light, 1949.
 Gjon Mili.

-In the midst of all this movement, consciousness is still, like a stage on which the actors enter and exit.
+In the midst of this movement, consciousness is still.
 “Thoughts move and experiences flow and you get a virtual reality, which is like a hologram that appears very tangible.
 Thus the thought motion creates the appearance of the world.”
-Gaudapada’s conclusion to this is that there are no objects; that the world is only an appearance created by the apparent motion of consciousness.
-Like a firebrand seemingly creating animals, people and places, the world and its plurality is just an illusion.
-There is only consciousness and that matter is nothing but consciousness in motion—in other words, it's mithya and only apparently real.

-The question might arise, “If the world is just mithya, then why not just walk into moving traffic or jump off a bridge?”—after all, it’s just a dream.
-Answer: Because in spite of life being a dream, life is beautiful.
-It might not always appear so, but on the whole, taken as a larger composition, it most certainly is.
-Thus, we should continue to play our part in the tragicomedy for as long as our karma permits.
+A natural question arises: “If the world is mithya, why not walk into traffic or jump off a bridge?”
+The answer: because, mithya or not, life is beautiful.
+It might not always appear so, but seen as a whole, it most certainly is.
+Thus, we play our part in the tragicomedy as long as karma permits.

-Swami Paramarthananda tells a story about a student who was taking a stroll with his teacher while engaged in the topic of mithya.
-All of a sudden a rabid street dog appeared and began to chase them.
-Later, the student asked the teacher, “If it’s all just mithya, why did we run from the dog?”
-The teacher answered, “Our running is mithya too.
+Swami Paramarthananda tells the story of a student who, while discussing mithya with his teacher, was chased by a rabid street dog.
+Later, the student asked, “If it’s all just mithya, why did we run from the dog?”
+The teacher replied, “Our running is mithya too.
 I was running to save my mithya body from the mithya dog!”

 Yea, all which it inherit, shall dissolve,